rajdakin/maze/docs/config.md

 # Why can't I modify the configuration in-game?
 There are two reasons to this:
-1. There are currently no other states than the in-game.
+1. There are currently no other states than the in-game state.
 2. There is no file interface, so the game cannot save nor load any configuration.